ringwormGO-organization/ringOS/README.md

 - [ ] TSS
 - [ ] ELF
 - [ ] syscall
+- [ ] Threads - one or more of them
 - [ ] Task Manager
+- [ ] Users - one or more of them

 ### Other
 - [x] ACPI